sfedia/Research-Mansi/VakhrParsing/algorithms.md

 # Split lines
 - Extract the title (`A`)
 - Find the nearest tokens to `A` in the line (alphabet sort and string similarity)
-- Obtain their position and ignore *examples* and *alternative forms*
+- Obtain their position and ignore *examples*, *alternative forms* and russian words
 - Split the line in all relevant positions

 # Pre-format the line